LorenzoCoronati/local-docker/README.local-docker.md

 More importantly using it helps you to not delete database by mistake, but executes (and restores) database backups in `db_dumps/` -folder, keeping most recent as the restoreable dump.

+#### Initial start

+It is recommended to start the project first time with:

+        ./ld init

+and answer some question to set up things properly.

 #### Start local